yonycalsin/cbscroll-top/CONTRIBUTING.md

 9. Push your branch: `git push -u origin your-branch-name`

-10. Submit a pull request to the upstream scroll-top repository.
+10. Submit a pull request to the upstream cbscroll-top repository.

 11. Choose a descriptive title and describe your changes briefly.